-- a.
-Revise the statute that authorizes schools to suspend or expel students who engage in gang activity, including a definition of "gang" to be consistent with the criminal code and the definition of "gang activity" to include intimidation of staff or students. - b.
-Establish 1000-foot "school safety zones" in statute, from which gang members can be excluded if they engage in activity that warrants concern for the safety of staff or students. - c.
-Provide grants to school districts and communities for gang prevention and intervention programs aimed at reducing gangs in schools and intervening with gang-associated youth to reduce suspensions. - d.
-Create a dedicated funding formula for support of transition programs to provide educational and intervention services for suspended or expelled students. - e.
-Develop sample anti-gang school policies that include consistent discipline practices, and a mandate that all districts adopt an anti-gang policy. - f.
-Provide support for ongoing in-state training for all agencies and providers serving gang-affected youth. - g.
+- Create a dedicated funding formula for support of transition programs to provide educational, intervention and reentry services for suspended or expelled students. - 2.
+Revise the statute that authorizes schools to suspend or expel students who engage in gang activity, including a definition of "gang" to be consistent with the criminal code and the definition of "gang activity" to include intimidation of staff or students. - Establish 1000-foot "school safety zones" in statute, from which gang members can be excluded if they engage in activity that warrants concern for the safety of staff or students. - 4.
+Develop sample anti-gang school policies that include consistent discipline practices and a mandate that all districts adopt an anti-gang policy. - 5.
+Provide support for ongoing in-state training for all agencies and providers serving gang-affected youth. - 6.
+Provide grants to school districts and communities for gang prevention and intervention programs aimed at reducing gangs in schools, intervening with gangassociated youth to reduce suspensions, and providing education to families. - 7.
 Development of a secure information-sharing system for exchange of information on gang activity.